Ainapalma/Ainapalma/README.md

 -
 -->

-- 🔭 Open for job opportunities
+- 🔭 Open for job opportunities in DS team
 - 🌱 I’m currently learning programming at 42 Paris
 - 👯 Looking for peer to collaborate with and start a Kaggle project
 - ⚡ Fun fact: Aloha ʻĀina, which literally means "love of the land", is a central idea of Native Hawaiian thought, cosmology and culture.